University of Bath Awarded Turing Scheme Funding

 Does this mean I won't receive my Erasmus+ grant in 2021?
 No. You will still receive your Erasmus+ grant in 2021.
 While the UK will no longer participate in the Erasmus+ scheme, the Erasmus+ projects that were already in place before Brexit will continue until their expiry.
 UK beneficiaries of Erasmus+ funding, including the University of Bath, will continue to take part in grants awarded under the current Erasmus+ scheme until their end date, even if it is after 2020.

 Has the University of Bath secured Erasmus+ funding for 2021/2022?
 Yes.
-The University of Bath has secured Erasmus+ funding to the end of the first semester of the 2021/2022 academic year.
 The duration of the 2020 Erasmus+ project was recently extended to May 2023 which will give us more time to spend the funding that is available, however the call for applications for 2021-22 is now closed.

 I am not a UK citizen, can I still apply for Erasmus+ grants?
 Previously, students (foreign nationals) who resided in the UK and who wished to undertake their Erasmus+ mobility in their country of origin were eligible to receive Erasmus+ funding.
 However, the European Commission have clarified that in the current circumstances of the pandemic, mobilities (virtual or physical) undertaken in the participants’ home country (country of origin) would not be eligible for Erasmus+ funding.
 This means that, for example, a UK student who is a Spanish national, currently residing in Spain and wishing to undertake their mobility in Spain, isn’t eligible to receive the Erasmus+ grant.